Jump to Recipe

 5. Brush the egg wash (one egg and 2 tsp water whisked well together) over top of the entire blueberry hand pie.

-Place each pie into your air fryer basket that has been sprayed with oil.
+Step 1: Place each pie into your air fryer basket that has been sprayed or brushed with oil.
 You can work in batches if necessary.

 • The thicker the blueberry pie filling is, the better off you will be.
 Forming these blueberry hand pies can certainly get a tad messy if the filling is too runny.
 If you allow it to thicken and even cool a bit before forming the pies, you will have less messy berry goo seeping out every which way on you.